jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/telemetry.md

 Memory leaks are still possible, however care is taken to avoid this.

 - If there is any failure to create a package, the block is freed via ddr_manager_deallocate_mem()
-- If the block cannot be queued in the DCS manager, the block is also freed.
+- If the block cannot be queued in the MTS manager, the block is also freed.
 - If the host does not respond to the controller with a CLIENT_READ_DATA_COMPLETE, the data collection service will timeout and issue a notification for the controller to also free the block.
-- If the production rate of packages is greater than the consumption rate and the DCS Manger pending queue is full, the controller will pop the oldest pending block, free it, and then add the new block to the pending queue.
+- If the production rate of packages is greater than the consumption rate and the MTS Manger pending queue is full, the controller will pop the oldest pending block, free it, and then add the new block to the pending queue.
 - In all cases, event traces are logged if any of these events occur.

 NOTES: